 The Contract Administrator shall be notified, in writing, when the surface course is ready for QA acceptance testing.
 The Owner will perform QA acceptance testing not more than once per calendar year.

-Prior to the QA acceptance testing, the Contractor shall clearly mark out the sublot number and the station for each sublot, the beginning and ending of any sublots that are shorter than or longer than 100 m as well as any additional sublot(s) that mark the beginning of an abrupt change in chainage, in a way that remains visible to the profiler operator until the smoothness measurements are completed and accepted.
+Prior to the QA acceptance testing, the Contractor shall clearly mark out the sublot number and the station for each sublot, the beginning and ending of any sublots that are shorter than or longer than 100 m as well as any additional sublot(s) that mark the beginning of an abrupt change in chainage, in a way that remains visible to the profiler operator until the final measurements are completed and accepted.

 The QA inertial profiler will begin to carry out surface smoothness testing within 10 Business Days of the Contract Administrator receiving the written notification the surface course is ready for QA testing and the Contract Administrator is fully satisfied that the locations of the sublots, that are to be measured, have been properly marked out by the Contractor.